J1063N Bali AOC School

 The Objectives

-The Bali Australian Oikos Care (AOC) School project provides affordable education for disadvantaged families in Bali, contributing to poverty alleviation.
-It delivers:
+The Bali Australian Oikos Care (AOC) School provides affordable education to disadvantaged families in Bali, supporting the mission to alleviate poverty through quality education.
+This project delivers:

-1. Accessible and affordable education for underprivileged students in Denpasar, Bali.
+1. Affordable education for students in Denpasar and rural Bali.

 J1063N